Jurager/teams/README.md

 Invitations
 -------------------------------------------

-By default, package will simply add any existing application user that you specify to your team.
-However, many applications choose to send invitation emails to users that are invited to teams.
-If the user does not have an account, the invitation email can instruct them to create an account and accept the invitation.
-Or, if the user already has an account, they can accept or ignore the invitation.
+Package adds any existing user you specify to your team.

-Thankfully, package allows you to enable team member invitations for your application with just a few lines of code.
-To get started, pass the `invitations` option to configuration.
+However, many applications prefer to send invitation emails to users who are invited to teams.
+If the user does not have an account, the invitation email may tell them to create an account and accept the invitation.
+Or, if the user already has an account, they can choose to accept or ignore the invitation.

-Once you have enabled invitations feature, users that are invited to teams will receive an invitation email with a link to accept the team invitation.
-Users will not be full members of the team until the invitation is accepted.
+To enable invitations for your application, change the `invitations` option in configuration.

 #### Invitation Actions

-When a user is invited to the team, your application's `App\Actions\Teams\InviteTeamMember` action will be invoked with the currently authenticated user, the team that the new user is invited to, the email address of the invited user, and, optionally, the role that should be assigned to the user once they join the team.
-You are free to review this action or modify it based on the needs of your own application.
+When a user is invited to the team, application's `App\Actions\Teams\InviteTeamMember` action will be invoked with the team that the new user is invited to, email address of the invited user, and the role that should be assigned to the user once they join the team.
 #### Invitation Mail

 Before using the team invitation feature, you should ensure that your Laravel application is configured to [send emails](https://laravel.com/docs/mail) .
 Otherwise, Laravel will be unable to send team invitation emails to your application's users.